-We are changing the treatment processes at the Howden Water Treatment Works to enable it to supply the whole area.
+The treatment processes at the Howden Water Treatment Works are changing to enable it to supply the whole area.

 Part of this change is the introduction of a new water treatment process, chloramination, for customers in Selkirk, Melrose, Lauder Earlston, Tweedbank and Galashiels.
 Customers will have their supply changed over from March 2020.

 Chlorine has been used for many years to keep water safe after it leaves water treatment works and travels along the network of pipes on its way to homes and businesses.

 The chloramination process lasts longer in the pipe distribution system than using chlorine on its own, so there is no need to add further chlorine along the network of pipes meaning levels of chlorine in the water are reduced.